 That’s why Kat, a practising Yogi and Yogi-Bare’s much loved founder has dedicated so much of her time creating a high-performance yoga mat range.
 Not only do they incorporate non-slip technology, but they’re practical, versatile and well-designed.
 Yoga is a holistic philosophy which is fully embodied by Yogi Bare.
 Kat’s view is that her yoga mats should help make yoga accessible to anyone and everyone.
 Her range of products also have ultra-respect for the environment and the impact of manufacturing on it.
-Yogi Bare have committed to creating eco-sensitive products that are sustainable too.
+Yogi Bare are committed to creating eco-sensitive products that are sustainable too.
 That’s why their mats are made of biodegradable, natural rubber.
 Even the attractive designs are laser engraved to avoid the use of anything toxic.

 Why You Need Your Own Yoga Mat

 Fortunately, you don’t need much to get started with yoga.
 But if you’re going to purchase one thing, make it a non-slip mat.
 And there’s never been a better time to get the most value out of owning a Yogi Bare yoga mat.
 Covid-19 lockdown’s have changed our behaviour.
-More of us are carrying out yoga within our own homes now.
+Despite the lift in restrictions, more of us are carrying out yoga within our own homes now.
 For those of us that intend on doing a future group session, it also makes sense to get your own.
 Sharing yoga mats allows germs to be passed on, especially Plantar Warts, Athlete’s Foot, Cold and Flu in addition to the dreaded Covid-19.
 Not just that, but you can’t be sure how often a shared mat has been cleaned.
 Having your own means that you can practise anytime, anywhere without having to rely on somebody else for its hygiene and cleanliness.
 There’s no dispute that with such excellent credentials, Yogi Bare mats are the bee’s knees.
 Take the plunge.
 We promise you won’t be disappointed.

 Why You Need to Keep Your Yoga Mat Clean